it-gro/hugo-theme-w3css-basic/README.md

 First, let's take a look at the [config.toml](//github.com/it-gro/hugo-theme-w3css-basic/tree/master/exampleSite/config.toml).
 It will be useful to learn how to customize your site.
-Feel free to play around with the settings.

 ### Language